braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/line/reporting.md

 In the **Campaign Analytics** tab, you can view your reports in a series of panels.
 You might see more or less than those listed in the sections below, but each has its own purpose.

 {% alert note %}
-Open and click-related statistics for LINE aren't calculated if more than 20 users perform the event on a given day.
+Open and click-related statistics for LINE are only calculated if more than 20 users perform the event on a given day.
 {% endalert %}

 ### Campaign details